dkyowell/PDFBlocks/Readme.md

 2. Open Package.swift in Xcode.
 3. Navigate to Examples directory
 4. Select scheme PDFBlocks-Package or PDFBlocksExamples
-4. Puruse the sample documents.
-Modify them if you wish and see the results right away.
+4. Puruse the example documents.
+Modify them if you wish and see the results within Xcode.

 ## Documentation